matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

                                                device which initiated the session
                                                originally.
    sender_claimed_keys             {string:    Required.
 The Ed25519 key of the
-                                   integer}    device which initiated the session
+                                   string}     device which initiated the session
                                                originally.
    session_id                      string      Required.
 The ID of the session. session_key                     string      Required.
 The key for the session.